sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 > _The guide for Ubuntu Linux is maintained by Paolo Pustorino_

+### Forenote

+It my be late to state this but **avoid to encrypt your home directory**!
+It will gives at least two major disservice:

+# Build operations on Drupal sites will have a **relevant** drop in performance
+# Crypted FS in Ubuntu won't support filenames longer than 143 chars.
+We rely on **at least** a community contributed patch which name sums up to 144 chars.

 ### Overview

 Being containers a property of Linux kernel, `docker` is a native tool on Linux distros.